Banking in Switzerland

-Controversial protection of foreign accounts and assets during World War II sparked a series of proposed financial regulations seeking to temper bank secrecy, but with little success.
-Switzerland has been one of the largest offshore financial centers and tax havens in the world since the mid-20th century.
-Despite an international push to meaningfully roll back banking secrecy laws in the country, Swiss social and political forces have minimized and reverted much of proposed rollbacks.
-Although disclosing criminal activities by banks, who do not enjoy a good reputation even in Switzerland, is generally well seen by the Swiss public, disclosing client information has been considered a criminal offence since the early 1900s.
-Employees working in Switzerland and abroad at Swiss banks "have long adhered to an unwritten code similar to that observed by doctors or priests".
-Since 1934, banking secrecy laws have been violated by four people: Christoph Meili (1997), Bradley Birkenfeld (2007), Rudolf Elmer (2011), and Hervé Falciani (2014).
+Controversial protection of foreign accounts and assets during World War II sparked a series of proposed financial regulations seeking to limit bank secrecy, but with little resulting action.
+Despite various international efforts to roll back banking secrecy laws in the country which were largely minimized or reverted by Swiss social and political forces, in 2017 Switzerland agreed to "automatic exchange of information" (AEOI) with foreign governments and their revenue services regarding information of depositors not resident in Switzerland.
+This constituted de facto the end of Swiss banking secrecy for depositors who were not Swiss residents.
+Furthermore, after Switzerland ratified the Foreign Account Tax Compliance Act agreement with the United States, because of concerns regarding their tax liability (the U.S. taxes its citizens regardless of whether they are resident in the U.S. or not) some Swiss banks have gone so far as to close accounts held by US citizens, and to ban the opening of new accounts by US citizens and by dual US-Swiss citizens, including those deemed lawful permanent Swiss residents.
+Thus banking secrecy remains in force only for those residing in and solely taxable in Switzerland.

+Disclosing client information has been considered by Switzerland a criminal offence since the early 1900s.
+Employees working in Switzerland and at Swiss banks abroad have "long adhered to an unwritten code similar to that observed by doctors or priests".
+Since 1934 Swiss banking secrecy laws have been violated to a major extent by only four people, namely: Christoph Meili (1997), Bradley Birkenfeld (2007), Rudolf Elmer (2011) and Hervé Falciani (2014).

 The Swiss Bankers Association (SBA) estimated in 2018 that Swiss banks held US$6.5 trillion in assets or 25% of all global cross-border assets.
 Switzerland's main lingual hubs, Geneva (for French), Lugano (for Italian), and Zürich (for German) service the different geographical markets.
 It currently ranks number two behind the United States and on par with Singapore in the Financial Secrecy Index.
 The banks are regulated by the Swiss Financial Market Supervisory Authority (FINMA) and the Swiss National Bank (SNB) which derives its authority from a series of federal statutes.
 Banking in Switzerland has historically played, and still continues to play, a dominant role in the Swiss economy and society.
-According to the Organization for Economic Cooperation and Development (OECD), total banking assets amount to 467% of total gross domestic product.
-Banking in Switzerland has been portrayed, with varying degrees of accuracy, in overall popular culture, books, movies, and television shows.
+According to the Organisation for Economic Co-operation and Development (OECD), total banking assets amount to 467% of total gross domestic product.
+Banking in Switzerland has been portrayed, with varying degrees of accuracy, in overall popular culture and television shows.

+Switzerland's credibility as a banking centre was hurt in 2023 after the collapse of Credit Suisse, one of the largest Swiss banks, which was subsequently acquired by its Swiss competitor UBS.
+However, the rapid action taken by the Federal Council, the Swiss National Bank, and FINMA helped to minimise further damage.